Logs¶

 AmiCenterTables¶

 Each AmiCenterTables message gives the current state of a named table in AMI Center.
-These can be system tables, prefaced with two underbars (__
+These can be system tables, prefaced with two underbars (__), or user-created tables.

 Here is an example of what this looks like: